-Whether installing a new landscape or retrofitting an existing landscape, some water-saving options are available.
+Whether installing a new landscape or retrofitting an existing landscape, water-saving options are available.

-Xeriscape is a water conscious, creative landscape.
+Xeriscape is a creative and water-conscious landscape.
 Xeriscape started in Colorado as part of a regionally-adapted gardening style, and there are many local xeriscape information resources.

 Brochures and fact sheets are available from botanic gardens and water utilities, and Colorado State University Extension offices carry a series of information sheets.
-Libraries are a good source for books on water conscious gardening, including several books that were written by local authors.
-The Denver Botanic gardens' library holds a large collection of xeriscape gardening publications.
+Libraries are a good source for books on water-conscious gardening, including several books written by local authors.
+The Denver Botanic Gardens' library holds a large collection of xeriscape gardening publications.

-Because nothing beats seeing live examples of xeriscapes, communities, including Fort Collins, Trinidad, Sterling and Grand Junction, have planting demonstration gardens.
+Because nothing beats seeing live examples of xeriscape landscapes and gardens, communities, including Fort Collins, Lakewood, Aurora, Trinidad, Sterling and Grand Junction, have planted demonstration gardens.
 Call Denver's water conservation hotline at (303) 628-6343 for referrals to gardens and available brochures.